mcgrof/kvm-boot/README.md

     will only use a single guests.
 This will set some default variables which would otherwise be unsafe if you are going to be using multiple guests.
-  * KVM_BOOT_VDE_SOCKET: qemu socket to when vde2 is used for networking
+  * KVM_BOOT_VDE_SOCKET: qemu socket to when vde2 is used for networking, we purposely override this to /var/run/qemu-vde.ctl, the vde_switch default would otherwise use /tmp/vde.ctl.
+We want to avoid clashes with other user or system VDE setups.
   * KVM_BOOT_QEMU: qemu binary to use
   * KVM_BOOT_TARGET: primary target qcow2 image to use for boot disk
   * KVM_BOOT_USE_TARGET: enables specifying precise disk parameter to use for